March 9th 2023 update: now working for both Premiere and FCPX

 As a basic example, if you put a 3840x2160 clip on a 1920x1080 timeline, a clip that comes in at 100% "Scale to frame size" setting should be updated to 50%.
 The script does that, accounting for aspect ratio, etc...

-My scripts in the Workspace > Scripts submenu
+My extension, found in the Workspace > Workflow Integrations submenu

 The result after running the script.
 The scale has been automatically recalculated and updated to match the framing (now 0.236, or 23.6%), the pan/tilt now matches the reference.